These sourdough tortillas are chewy, soft, and pliable!

 - 1-1/2 cups pure water

-In bowl of mixer, combine water, starter, salt and oil.
+In bowl of mixer, combine water, starter, oil, and salt.
 Mix to incorporate.
 Keep mixing and adding flour, 1/2 cup at a time until dough cleans sides of bowl and forms ball in center of bowl.
 Let the machine knead the dough for 2 minutes.
 Remove dough.
 Place in a bowl that is oiled with coconut oil or extra virgin olive oil.
 Rotate the dough around so all sides get coated with the oil.
 Cover with a damp towel or plastic wrap.
-Let rest for twelve hours or overnight.
+Let rest for 12 hours or overnight.
 The dough will rise, and that is normal.